julpod/filter-collections/README.md

 Please, let me know if you have any feedback (suggestions, bug, feature request, implementation, contribute, etc).
+You can write me at j@tooit.com